 A legal agreement that specifies how your assets will be managed.
 This form of trust can provide income for life, to you or a loved one, - as well as the knowledge that after your lifetime or a set period of time has lapsed, the remaining trust assets will be used exactly as you have specified.

 If you are interested in leaving a legacy of continued support to Food for People, the first step is to contact a financial planner or attorney to discuss the options that work best for you.
-If you are new to the process and need more information about how to proceed, please contact Carly Robbins, Development Director at Food for People, at (707) 445-3166, extension 306.
+If you are new to the process and need more information about how to proceed, please contact David Reed, Development Director at Food for People, at (707) 445-3166, extension 306.
 If you have already made Food for People apart of your estate plans please let us know!

 If you already have a will or living trust, you can easily amend that document to add Food for People as a beneficiary.
 The following is suggested language for a will or an amendment to an existing will: